Paying Parking Tickets

 Disabled Parking Violations

 If you received a ticket for a disabled parking violation, bring your placard or evidence of your disabled plate with you.
 Holders of a disabled placard or plate may be eligible for reduced fines or fees.
+This information may be submitted by mail.

 Finding of Liable or Not Liable